 - 1/4 cup apple cider vinegar

-- 1/2 tablespoon of unrefined sea salt for young babies (can increase to 1 tablespoon for older babies)
+- 1/2 tablespoon or of unrefined sea salt for young babies (can increase to 1 tablespoon for babies 1yr+)

 - 1 teaspoon peppercorns